Celebrity Police Officers

 This accomplished actor's breakout role was that of Greg Powell in "The Onion Field."
-His character kidnapped two cops and killed one.
-But Woods serves as a reserve officer with the LAPD in real life.
+His character kidnapped two cops and killed one, but Woods served as a reserve officer with the Los Angeles Police Department in real life.
 Shortly after the terrorist attacks of 9/11, he reported what he believed to be suspicious behavior during a flight and may have thwarted another attack.

-Comedian and actor Juston McKinney served as a deputy sheriff in rural Maine before he found his funny.
+McKinney, a comedian and actor, served as a deputy sheriff in rural Maine before he found his funny.
 He's since turned in his badge and gun and has starred in numerous comedy specials, and he had roles in "The Zookeeper" and "Here Comes the Boom" as well.